 where

 and is the absolute subframe number of the first downlink subframe intended for PDSCH.
-The PDSCH transmission spans consecutive subframes including invalid subframes where the PDSCH transmission is postponed.
-For a BL/CE UE configured in CEModeA.
-For a BL/CE UE configured with CEModeB for frame structure type 1 and for frame structure type 2.
+The PDSCH transmission spans consecutive subframes including invalid subframes where the PDSCH transmission is postponed..

+For BL/CE UEs,

+if the PDSCH is carrying SIB1-BR

+else if the PDSCH is carrying SI message (except for SIB1-BR) or if the PDSCH transmission is associated with P-RNTI:

+for frame structure type 1 and for frame structure type 2

+otherwise

+for UEs assuming CEModeA (according to the definition in section 12 of [4]) or configured with CEModeA

+for frame structure type 1 and for frame structure type 2 for UEs assuming CEModeB (according to the definition in section 12 of [4]) or configured with CEModeB

 Up to two codewords can be transmitted in one subframe, i.e., .
 In the case of single codeword transmission, is equal to zero.